 Otherwise, there’s a lot to take in during Mickey & Minnie’s Runaway Railway.
 In typical cartoon fashion, it’s pure pandemonium.
 I’m not sure how the frenzied and frantic approach will play with some guests–I suspect kids will love it and some adults will find it disorienting.
 That was my initial reaction, but found myself enjoying it more upon a subsequent ride-through.

 Mickey & Minnie’s Runaway Railway is highly repeatable, with the experience differing fairly dramatically based upon your ride vehicle.
 There are also a ton of gags, Easter Eggs, and even the obligatory nods to Great Movie Ride and Walt Disney’s love of trains.
-Fortunately, the attraction has a healthy hourly capacity, already supports FastPass+, and does not appear to have any of the reliability or uptime issues of Star Wars: Rise of the Resistance.
+Fortunately, the attraction has a healthy hourly capacity and does not have any of the reliability or uptime issues of Star Wars: Rise of the Resistance.

 In terms of comparisons, let’s start with the obvious one about which Walt Disney World fans will wonder.
 The attraction that previously occupied the same physical space inside Grauman’s Chinese Theater: Great Movie Ride.
 Initially, I was inclined to dismiss this comparison out of hand, as the two attractions don’t bear much in common substantively.

 However, both Great Movie Ride and Mickey & Minnie’s Runaway Railway do have a loose ‘step into the big screen’ premise, both technically qualify as trackless dark rides, and they’re both a string of loosely connected vignettes.
 Pacing, technology, and substance all vary pretty radically, but I don’t think it’s a totally absurd comparison.